ilyachch/django-partisan/README.md

 # API
 * `BaseTaskProcessor`

-    * `delay(*, priority: int = 0, execute_after: datetime = None)` accept only keyword arguments.
+    * `BaseTaskProcessor.delay(*, priority: int = 0, execute_after: datetime = None)` accept only keyword arguments.
     It is possible to override priority of task and set execution datetime (task will not be processed before this time);
-    * `PRIORITY` - property of TaskProcessor.
+    * `BaseTaskProcessor.PRIORITY` - property of TaskProcessor.
+The lower the number, the higher the priority.
     Tasks with higher priority would be taken for processing first;
-    * `UNIQUE_FOR_PARAMS` - boolean property of TaskProcessor.
+    * `BaseTaskProcessor.UNIQUE_FOR_PARAMS` - boolean property of TaskProcessor.
 If `True`, it will ignore for task adding if task with exactly same args and kwargs is already in queue;

 # Some behavior features
 * This tool works only with PostgreSQL, as it supports `JSONField`
 * After Manager process got a kill signal, it will wait for workers to finish their jobs, and gracefully shut down them;
 * If for some reason Manager process was killed without gracefull shut down, after restart it will take for work tasks, that were not finished and only after them it will take all other tasks;